ionos-cloud/faq-documentation/general-information/frequently-asked-questions/compute-engine.md

 In the **DCD**, go to the **Dashboard** > **My Data Centers**.
 The **Region** column has the list of the location of your data center.

-Alternatively, you can use the **Start Center** option to view the location of your VDCs.
+Alternatively, you can use the **Start Center** option to view the location of your Virtual Data Center.